 FOLAR convened the 2ND Annual State of the Trail Meeting on February 26, 2020 at the John Randolph Foundation in Hopewell, VA.
 More than 50 participants from all six localities that border the lower Appomattox River as well as from The Cameron Foundation, Crater Health District, Crater Planning District Commission (Crater PDC), Fort Lee, James River Soil & Water Conservation District, the John Randolph Foundation, Plan RVA, PHOPS/Virginia Cooperative Extension, and Virginia’s Gateway Region, met together with the Friends of the Lower Appomattox River (FOLAR) for the second time since the release of the Appomattox River Trail Master Plan in February 2017.
 The group represented staff from diverse departments including Community Policing, Conservation, Economic Development, Public Health, Parks and Recreation, Planning, and Transportation for an update of trail projects and progress on building the 20+-mile long Appomattox River Trail system.

 The meeting also served as an introduction to COLLECTIVE IMPACT ON THE APPOMATTOX RIVER forums, that will be convened by FOLAR and the Crater PDC with the help of a team of facilitators led by Dr. Frank Dukes from the University of Virginia Institute for Engagement & Negotiation and with funding from the Virginia Department of Forestry Urban & Community Grant Program.
-The forums will apply the elements of equitable collaboration and use the core characteristics of Collective Impact: 1) Common Agenda, 2) Mutually Reinforcing Activities, 3) Shared Measurement, and 3) Continuous Communication.
-The proposed common agenda focus is ensuring the river/trail is protecting and enhancing the environment to positively impact public safety, health outcomes, and community prosperity.
+The discussion forums will apply the elements of equitable collaboration and use the core characteristics of Collective Impact: 1) Common Agenda, 2) Mutually Reinforcing Activities, 3) Shared Measurement, and 3) Continuous Communication.
+The proposed common agenda focus is ensuring the river/trail is protecting and enhancing the environment to positively impact public safety, health outcomes, and community prosperity for all.

 Participants worked together in small group to make the connection to community wellness and prosperity of the Appomattox River Trail project.
 The groups rotated through focus areas of 1) Public Safety, 2) Health and Recreation, 3) Land Conservation and Environment, and 4) Sustainability and Educational Programming.
 The discussions identified strengths; problems and causes; goals and strategies; and resources within each focus area.